Summer Water Fun on a Budget

 Keeping It Fun All Summer

-You know kids, "We did that last week!"
-"I'm bored!"
+You know kids, "We did that last week!" and, "I'm bored!"
 If you live where summer days are consistently hot, unlike San Francisco's rare 'heat waves,' water play remains a viable source of fun.
-I don't know too many kids who don't enjoy finding any excuse to get wet.
+I don't know too many kids who don't enjoy finding any excuse to get wet in hot weather.

 Each week's winners compete against those from the prior week.
 You could alternate the players in and out of the various games--sprinkler winners next move to water balloons, then to super-soakers, and so forth, until all teams have rotated through all the games.